Dr. Simon's thoughts have been featured below:

 Dr. Simon is interviewed about the importance of World Mental Health Day.

-Dynamic Futures a four-week program at UMass Chan Medical School exposes underrepresented teenagers to mental health professions in psychiatry, psychology, and social work, hoping to fill a shortage of diverse providers.
+Dynamic Futures a four-week program at UMass Chan Medical School exposes teenagers to mental health professions in psychiatry, psychology, and social work, hoping to fill a shortage of providers.

 American psychiatric hospitals are facing staffing and bed shortages across the country as many people wait for care.
 NBC News' interviews a family and Dr. Simon for his perspective.

-At the Nashville Health Care Council’s second Crucial Conversations event members heard from a panel of healthcare experts making waves in the behavioral health industry, including Dr. Simon, who discussed the stark challenges in accessing equitable mental healthcare and how their organizations are using innovative, evidence-based practices to connect patients to essential services.
+At the Nashville Health Care Council’s second Crucial Conversations event, members heard from a panel of healthcare experts from the behavioral health industry.

-Dr. Simon and select healthcare leaders are highlighted as health equity heroes ensuring all children have a fair chance to be as healthy as possible.
-This humble work takes place on multiple levels through a wide array of different methods noted.
+Dr. Simon and select healthcare leaders are highlighted as healthcare heroes, ensuring all children have a fair chance to be as healthy as possible.

 Dr. Kevin Simon joins the Becker's Healthcare Podcast to discuss top issues & trends he is following in pediatrics, current nerves & excitement, what the most effective healthcare leaders will need to be successful in the next 2-3 years, and more.